Ad4msvensson/repository-kfp/README.md

 # Kung Fu Panda Theme

-This repositoryu will include a theme for kung fu panda, ENJOY!!!
+This repository will include a theme for kung fu panda, ENJOY!!!
 -------------------------------------------------------------------